 Acceptance Notification

-12 Candidates will be selected for EACH program based on their personal interview, references and assessment results.
+12 Candidates will be selected based on their personal interview, references and assessment results.
 Successful candidates will be notified by phone and email.

 If you have any questions or require additional information, contact us at 519-801-8641, or info@ttgtraining.org.